cspotz/Paris-Heartbeat/README.md

 # Paris-Heartbeat
 In order to gear up my data science skills, I recently became interested in Vélib bike-sharing data.
-Biking in Paris is a very common practice, at a point that the mayor Anne Hidalgo was maybe a bit too quick to [mention](https://www.leparisien.fr/international/hidalgo-suggere-plus-de-velos-a-kiev-les-dessous-dune-phrase-maladroite-01-12-2022-PNK3JE7ZHNFBZA5WTYDV65LD3U.php) (back in 2022 !!) bikes to Kiev for post-war reconstruction.
+Biking in Paris is a very common practice, at a point that the mayor Anne Hidalgo was maybe a bit too quick to [mention](https://www.leparisien.fr/international/hidalgo-suggere-plus-de-velos-a-kiev-les-dessous-dune-phrase-maladroite-01-12-2022-PNK3JE7ZHNFBZA5WTYDV65LD3U.php) (back in 2022 !!) bikes to Kiev for post-war reconstruction 🤨.
 To put the figures, 0.5 millions rides of Vélib occur per day, to be compared to 4 million daily rides on the metro and 1.1 million daily car trips within the 2.1 million inhabitants city.

 While Vélib data is only a biased tracer of Paris's total motion (it is restricted to a non-representative subset of users), it still provides very insightful clues about urban dynamics.
 This journey through Parisian data is the perfect excuse to learn and practice key technical skills, including:
 *    **Pandas** for data management and manipulation.